-- 1.1 The procedures outlined here should be read in conjunction with the Brookvale Primary School anti-bullying and behaviour policies. - 1.2 All staff will be encouraged to maintain an attitude of 'it could happen here' and that as far as sexual abuse is concerned, 'it probably is happening here'. - 1.3 Sexual violence, sexual harassment and harmful sexual behaviour (HSB) can occur between two or more children of any age and sex and through a group of children sexually assaulting or sexually harassing a single child or group of children. - 1.4 Brookvale Primary School recognises that sexual violence and sexual harassment exist on a continuum and may overlap. - 1.5 We recognise that this behaviour can take place in school or any setting where students are together, including online.
-We recognise that the impact of this behaviour on children can be extremely distressing, affecting their emotional health and well-being as well as their academic achievement. - 1.6 Any reports, or suspected incidents of sexual violence and sexual harassment must be referred immediately to the Designated Safeguarding Lead (DSL). - 1.7 We operate a zero-tolerance approach to sexual violence and sexual harassment.
+- 1.1 The procedures outlined here should be read in conjunction with the Brookvale Primary School] antibullying and behaviour policies. - 1.2 All staff will be encouraged to maintain an attitude of 'it could happen here' and that as far as sexual abuse is concerned, 'it probably is happening here'. - 1.3 Sexual violence, sexual harassment and harmful sexual behaviour (HSB) can occur between two or more children of any age and sex and through a group of children sexually assaulting or sexually harassing a single child or group of children. - 1.4 Brookvale Primary School recognise that sexual violence and sexual harassment exist on a continuum and may overlap.

+Brookvale Primary School recognise that this behaviour can take place in school or any setting where students are together, including online.
+We recognise that the impact of this behaviour on children can be extremely distressing, affecting their emotional health and well-being as well as their academic achievement.

+- 1.5 Any reports, or suspected incidents of sexual violence and sexual harassment must be referred immediately to the Designated Safeguarding Lead (DSL) Mr Stuart Day. - Brookvale Primary School operates a zero-tolerance approach to sexual violence and sexual harassment.
 It is never acceptable and will never be tolerated.
 This means that staff must never ignore incidents of sexual violence and sexual harassment, including for example sexualised, sexist or homophobic language or behaviour, wherever it is used.
 How staff respond to such incidents is vital in setting a positive and respectful culture.
-We will ensure that all staff are trained and empowered to deal with such incidents. - 1.8 We fully recognise and acknowledge the scale of harassment and abuse.
+We will ensure that all staff are trained and empowered to deal with such incidents. - Brookvale Primary School fully recognises and acknowledges the scale of harassment and abuse.
 We are fully committed to playing our role in identifying and responding to such incidents.
-We embrace our role in promoting true equality between those who share a protected characteristic and those who do not, and therefore the contribution that we can make to a fair and respectful society. - 1.9 We recognise the gendered nature of sexual harassment and sexual violence.
+We embrace our role in promoting true equality between those who share a protected characteristic and those who do not, and therefore the contribution that we can make to a fair and respectful society. - 1.6 Brookvale Primary School recognises the gendered nature of sexual harassment and sexual violence.
 Girls are more likely to be the victims of sexual abuse and boys are more likely to be the perpetrators.
 We recognise that boys are also victims of sexual abuse, as are transgender students.
-We recognise that students with SEND are much more likely to victims of sexual abuse than are their peers and are less likely to disclose such abuse.

-1.10 We will respond to all signs, reports and concerns of child-on-child sexual violence and sexual harassment, including those that have taken place outside school and/or online.
+We recognise that students with SEND are much more likely to victims of sexual abuse than are their peers and are less likely to disclose such abuse. - 1.7 Brookvale Primary School will respond to all signs, reports and concerns of child-on-child sexual violence and sexual harassment, including those that have taken place outside school and/or online.
 We will seek to reassure all victims, whatever section of our community they come from, that their concerns are being taken seriously.